Charles Clayden: Leyton Orient

 Clayden made his professional debut for Leyton Orient coming on as a 62nd-minute substitute in a 3–1 victory on the final day of the 2017–18 National League season against Gateshead.

 Charlton Athletic

 Clayden joined Charlton Athletic on a free transfer from Leyton Orient on 30 May 2019.

 Clayden made his debut for Charlton on 7 August 2021 coming on as an 89th-minute substitute in a 0–0 draw on the opening day of the 2021–22 League One season against Sheffield Wednesday.

 Dulwich Hamlet (loan)

 On 24 October 2020, Clayden joined non-league Dulwich Hamlet on a month's loan.

 Wealdstone (loan)

 On 18 February 2022, Clayden joined National League side Wealdstone on a month's loan.
 Clayden scored his first senior goal in a 4–1 defeat to Eastleigh.

 On 19 March 2022 it was announced that Clayden had extended his loan until the end of the season.
 He went on to make a total of 18 appearances for the club.

 Bromley (loan)

 On 7 October 2022, Clayden joined Bromley on loan until 6 January 2023.

+Wealdstone

+On 23 March 2023, Clayden joined Wealdstone on a permanent deal.

+Boreham Wood

+On 17 November 2023, Clayden joined Boreham Wood for an undisclosed fee.
+On 18 May 2025, Clayden scored the only goal as Boreham Wood defeated Maidstone United in the National League South play-off final.